oliverlambson/nats.py/nats-client/README.md

 This client implementation delivers significant performance improvements over the nats.aio client, particularly for high-frequency, small message workloads.

-Do note tho, it is not as feature complete at this point in time.
+Do note though, it is not as feature complete at this point in time.

 | Message Size | nats.py (python3) | nats.py (pypy3) | experimental-nats.py (python3) | experimental-nats (pypy3) | Performance Gain |
 |--------------|-------------------|-----------------|--------------------------------|---------------------------|------------------|